rocfd/brewpitopes/README.md

       Select default score threshold.

-      Select chain A by default.
+      Select chain A by default or your target chain of interest.

       Export the results as .txt.
 Remove the last line "Identified...".
 Then, save as .csv by changing "\t" for commas.